 These DIY cinnamon and vanilla-scented pine cones smell and look great!
-They’re subtle, beautiful, and the perfect addition to holiday decor and potpourri.
+They’re a beautiful addition to your holiday decor and potpourri.

 Ever walk into a store with overwhelming chemical holiday fragrances?
 I’m talking smack you in the face, unbelievably strong fragrance.
 I avoid these stores!